“It is not your responsibility to finish the work [of perfecting the world], but you are not free to desist from it either.” – Pirkei Avot (2:21)

 As most of our grantees and partners are aware, the Kendeda Fund has committed to spending out the remainder of its assets and ending our grantmaking operations by the end of 2023.

-Since our founder, Diana Blank, began her philanthropic journey more than 25 years ago, Kendeda has worked to increase the dignity of individuals and the sustainability of communities by lifting up transformative leaders and ideas.
-With an aspiration to see these investments bear fruit during Diana’s lifetime, the Fund has made more than $900 million in grants so far, creating new pathways to solve seemingly intractable problems, supporting transformative leaders and ideas, and working in creative ways to benefit people and planet.
+Since our founder, Diana Blank, began her philanthropic journey nearly 30 years ago, Kendeda has worked to increase the dignity of individuals and the sustainability of communities by lifting up transformative leaders and ideas.
+With an aspiration to see these investments bear fruit during Diana’s lifetime, the Fund has made hundreds of millions in grants so far, creating new pathways to solve seemingly intractable problems, supporting transformative leaders and ideas, and working in creative ways to benefit people and planet.
 By the time our work is complete, we anticipate our total grantmaking will have exceeded $1.2 billion.

 The process of sunsetting a family foundation of this scale presents a number of challenges from an operational perspective, but the programmatic focus of Kendeda will not waiver during our remaining years.
 The Fund Advisors who lead our work will continue to be active and engaged participants in their respective fields.
 And we believe as deeply as ever in the soundness of our strategies – investing in movements and emerging leaders; supporting organizing and power-building; working to positively change the narratives and frames that define the problems we aim to solve.